Get in Touch

 4. Risk Mapping and Preventive Approach

-• Identifying high-risk areas in advance
+• Early detection of high-risk areas

 • Impact of parameter changes on risks

-• Implementable preventive actions in the field
+• Implementable preventive actions for the shop floor

 5. Shrinkage and Porosity Problems